HeyMehedi/astra-sites/README.md

 - [Beaver Builder Free Website Templates](https://wpastra.com/ready-websites/?page-builder=beaver-builder&category=free)
 - [Block Editor Free Website Templates](https://wpastra.com/ready-websites/?page-builder=gutenberg&category=free)

-You can extend this library with premium ready-to-use website demos by purchasing one of the Astra Bundles, i.e. either the Essential and Business Toolkit.
+You can extend this library with premium ready-to-use website demos by purchasing one of the Astra Bundles, i.e. either the Essential Bundle or the Growth Bundle.

 ### WHY PEOPLE LOVE THE ASTRA THEME? ###